Skip to primary navigation Skip to content Skip to footer

 What should I bring on the tour?

-We recommend bringing bottled water and wearing sturdy walking shoes and comfortable clothes.
-Please note that there is no food or liquid allowed inside the U.S. Capitol Visitors Center, so you’ll need to eat any snacks and drink any water before entering.
+We recommend sturdy walking shoes, weather-appropriate clothing, and bottled water.
+Please note that there is no food or liquid allowed inside the U.S. Capitol Visitors Center, so you’ll need to eat any snacks and drink your water before entering.
 Empty water bottles can be filled once inside.
-Our tour begins at Union Station, which offers plenty of food and drink options, if you’d like to grab something beforehand.
+Our tour begins at Union Station, which offers plenty of food and drink options, in case you’d like to grab something beforehand.

 Are there bathroom stops on this tour?